Bachelor of Arts in Philosophy and Religion

 The philosophy and religion major program includes six units from related fields.
 This gives students an opportunity to integrate courses offered by other departments into the major, so long as those courses are substantially concerned with philosophy or religion and approved by an advisor.
 Undergraduate advisors are also authorized by the department to designate units obtained in other departments as satisfying unit requirements.
 Neither students nor advisors should view this as an escape clause which enables a student who has not quite satisfied the major requirements in philosophy and religion to do so.
 Units outside the department are to be designated for use in the major on the basis of their contribution to the student's major program.
 To avoid confusion on this point, students should obtain written approval from an advisor before obtaining non-department units to be utilized in the major.

-Students who have not taken PHIL 110 PHIL 110 PHIL 110 may begin the program but should complete this course or its equivalent at the earliest opportunity.
+Students who have not taken PHIL 110 may begin the program but should complete this course or its equivalent at the earliest opportunity.
 Equivalencies must be approved by a departmental advisor.

-The Bachelor of Arts in Philosophy and Religion requires a minimum of 40 units, with at least 31 of these units being upper-division.
-The program culminates in a one unit personalized learning outcomes course in which students reflect philosophically on their development of skills and knowledge.
-This learning outcomes course, PHIL 696 PHIL 696 PHIL 696, can be taken in either the first or second semester of the student's senior year.
+The Bachelor of Arts in Philosophy and Religion culminates in a one unit personalized learning outcomes course in which students reflect philosophically on their development of skills and knowledge.
+This learning outcomes course, PHIL 696 , should be taken in the second semester of the student's senior year.

 The program offers a great deal of flexibility, permitting individualized emphases in specific areas.
 Students majoring in philosophy and religion are urged to lay out a tentative program of courses with their advisors early in their tenure at the university.
 Depending upon the student's area of specialization, up to six units of courses outside the philosophy department may be approved by a department advisor as elective units for the B.A.